Firefighter Tactical Fitness: CRACKYL Workout 24-1 AMRAP

 The primary tools featured in this workout are sandbags and kettlebells.

-Sandbags and kettlebells provide simple, effective loading strategies that challenge strength, stability, and control through dynamic resistance.
-They are compact, versatile, and well-suited for any station environment.
+Sandbags and kettlebells provide simple, effective loading options that challenge strength, stability, and control through dynamic resistance.
+They are compact, versatile, and well-suited for any station-based training.

 From a training standpoint, these tools emphasize trunk stability, grip strength, unilateral loading, and coordinated force production—qualities essential for firefighter performance and durability.